 35 Aberdale Road, Bala Cynwyd, PA 19004-3156

-18 years intensive systems & technical computing in Unix/C/C++ environments.
+33 years intensive systems & technical computing in POSIX/C/C++ environments.
 In-depth experience, ranging from multi-processor kernel internals and device drivers, through multithreaded realtime applications to shell work and graphical user interfaces.
 Expert C & C++ programmer.
-Developed on uni- and multiprocessors systems running Linux, Solaris, Mach 3.0, OSF/1, BSD, Ultrix, and System V. Web experience dating back to late 1993 (designer of the first open WWW site in the Pacific Northwest) and one of 2 founding programmers at Amazon.com.
-Linux kernel contributor.
-Founder of Linux Audio Systems, producing realtime, professional audio & MIDI applications for Linux.
+Developed on uni- and multiprocessors systems running Linux, OS X/MacOS Solaris, Mach 3.0, OSF/1, BSD, Ultrix, and System V. Web experience dating back to late 1993 (designer of the first open web site in the Pacific Northwest) and one of 2 founding programmers at Amazon.com.

 LAS also provides consulting services to users, engineers, and businesses seeking to using Linux in connection with audio.
-LAS also represents the open source community within the GMPI working group, and is a member of the Linux Audio Consortium.Atlas Software Technologies, Pittsburgh PA (July 1995 - October 1997)
+I have also represented the open source community within several industry working groups, and is a member of the Linux Audio Consortium.Atlas Software Technologies, Pittsburgh PA (July 1995 - October 1997)

 Atlas is/was a consulting and software services company that provides expertise to large clients such as the USPS and other online services to specialized economic sectors.